 The best thing to do for this visit is to go as early as possible in the morning, even if your budget allows it, I recommend you to take a guided tour early in the morning so you can access the Vatican before it opens to the public and visit its rooms in a small group, without having to endure the masses of visitors who come to this museum every day.
-When planning your itinerary, keep in mind that the Vatican Museums are closed on Sundays except for the last day of each month (a day that I do not recommend at all, since the entrance is free and the queues are indescribable).
-From Monday to Saturday, the opening hours are from 9:00 to 16:00.
+You will not regret the early start when you arrive at the Sistine Chapel, as you will be able to see it at your leisure.

 St. Peter's Basilica

 St. Peter's Basilica is, without a doubt, the most impressive church I have seen in all my travels.
-Just the spectacle that rises in front of you as you enter Piazza San Pietro is one of the images you will have a hard time forgetting on your entire trip to Rome, but inside you will find a work of art that you can walk around and feel, and if all this were not enough you can climb the dome of the basilica and admire all of Rome at your feet.
+Just the spectacle that rises in front of you as you enter Piazza San Pietro is one of the images that you will have a hard time forgetting of your entire trip to Rome, but inside you will find a work of art that you can walk around and feel, and if all this were not enough, you can climb the dome of the basilica and admire all of Rome at your feet.

 By the way, Wednesdays are a bad day to visit St. Peter's Basilica: it does not open until 1 p.m. to allow for the proper conduct of the papal audience, the blessing offered by the Pope in person to the faithful gathered in the square.
 On Sundays the Basilica is closed to the public for the entire day.

 Trastevere is one of the most beautiful neighborhoods in Rome and will give you a very genuine feeling as you walk along its cobblestone streets.
 Here you will find the typical shuttered windows, colorful buildings and vines hanging from every corner.

 To end the day, you have the option of relaxing with a glass of wine and a slice of pizza in Trastevere (for this I recommend you try the delicious pizza of Ai Marmi, in Viale di Trastevere, 53-59).
-Or...you can climb the Janiculum to enjoy the sunset over Rome, for which you'll have to walk about 15 minutes from Piazza di Santa Maria in Trastevere.
+Or...you can climb the Janiculum to enjoy the sunset over Rome, for which you will have to walk about 15 minutes from Piazza di Santa Maria in Trastevere.

 Pyramid of Gaius Cestius

-You can see it just outside the Piramide metro stop, on the B line, but the best view is from the non-Catholic Cemetery of Rome, the next stop on your itinerary on your last day in Rome.### Non-Catholic Cemetery
+You can see it just outside the Piramide metro stop, on the B line, but the best view is from the non-Catholic Cemetery of Rome, the next stop on your itinerary on your last day in Rome.

 This beautiful pagan cemetery is unique in the city of Rome, and even shocking to find something like this in a city so relevant to Catholicism.
 The poets Percy Shelley and John Keats, who as you know were in love with Baroque Rome, are buried here.

 The Testaccio Market, unlike the one in Campo de' Fiori, is much more local and authentic, so you'll encounter far fewer tourists who don't include this visit among their priorities on a Rome getaway.

-Also take the opportunity to stroll through Piazza Testaccio, much less crowded than the main squares of Rome, and rest before heading to one of the most impressive monuments of the city: the Circus Maximus.### Circus Maximus
+Also take the opportunity to stroll through Piazza Testaccio, much less crowded than the main squares of Rome, and rest before heading to one of the most impressive monuments of the city: the Circus Maximus.

 Although this is not an essential visit of the itinerary, while in the area you can take the opportunity to stroll around the Circus Maximus, Rome's first stadium where the famous chariot races were held.
 In the area there are still some ruins of the palaces that were built around this place.

 On the Aventine Hill, one of Rome's hills located south of the city, there is a place called the Giardino degli Aranci, or Garden of Oranges.
-Originally it was an orchard of Dominican monks, but today it is a park where you can find a gate with a keyhole through which you can observe in miniature the dome of St. Peter's Basilica.
+Originally it was an orchard of Dominican monks, but today it is a park where you can find a door with a lock through which you can observe in miniature the dome of St. Peter's Basilica.